langchain-ai/langchainjs/docs/docs/modules/memory/examples/motorhead_memory.md

 const model = new OpenAI({});
 const memory = new MotorheadMemory({
-  sessionId: 'user-id',
+  sessionId: "user-id",
-  motorheadUrl: 'localhost:8080',
+  motorheadUrl: "localhost:8080",
 });

 await memory.init(); // loads previous state from Motörhead 🤘
-let context = "";
+const context = memory.context

-if (memory.context) {
-  context = `
+  ? `
-    Here's previous context: ${memory.context}`;
+Here's previous context: ${memory.context}`
-}
+  : "";

 const chatPrompt = ChatPromptTemplate.fromPromptMessages([
   SystemMessagePromptTemplate.fromTemplate(
     `The following is a friendly conversation between a human and an AI.
 The AI is talkative and provides lots of specific details from its context.
-If the AI does not know the answer to a question, it truthfully says it does not know.$${context}`
+If the AI does not know the answer to a question, it truthfully says it does not know.${context}`
   ),
   new MessagesPlaceholder("history"),
   HumanMessagePromptTemplate.fromTemplate("{input}"),